joshukraine/dotfiles/README.md

 * Vim (via Homebrew)
 * tmux (via Homebrew)

-Or you can get all of the above and more by running [thoughtbot's laptop script](https://github.com/thoughtbot/laptop).
+Or you can get all of the above (minus oh-my-zsh) and more by running [thoughtbot's laptop script](https://github.com/thoughtbot/laptop).

 ### Setup Instructions